-It didn’t take long for the Dutch to figure out which way the political wind was blowing.
+It didn’t take long for the Dutch newcomers to figure out which way the political wind was blowing.

-They quickly learned that the Haudenosaunee – particularly the Mohawk Nation who ruled the east end of the “Great Longhouse” – were engaged in on-and-off war against the local Mahican people.
+The Dutch quickly learned that the Haudenosaunee — particularly the Mohawk Nation who ruled the east end of the “Great Longhouse” – were engaged in on-and-off war against the local Mahican people.

 While the Haudenosaunee had engaged in mourning wars since time immemorial, they now fought for control of a highly profitable resource – the fur-and-musket trade.